-In this session we look creating and maintaining a high-performance culture.
+In this session we look at creating and maintaining a high-performance culture.

 See what your financial statement is trying to tell you.
 Every business maintains financial records that help us to understand how well it’s doing.
 In this course, you’ll learn how to read them.
 You’ll explore a range of financial statements – focusing on income statements, statements of financial position and cash flow statements.
 You’ll also investigate the different branches of accounting and learn to identify who else in the business uses this accounting information.